jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

   None of this should be hugely surprising; people can write whatever they want in their commit history, and sometimes they (or their tools) will write nonsense!
+  To them, it may not be nonsense.
 - The [GitHub press release](https://medium.com/google-cloud/github-on-bigquery-analyze-all-the-code-b3576fd2b150) says that "Forks and/or
   un-notable projects not included."
-I'm not so sure about that (c.f. the multiple copies of Go referenced above).
+I'm not so sure about that (c.f. the multiple copies of Go mentioned above).
 Again, hardly surprising; it wouldn't be easy for GitHub to reliably detect forks; it's perfectly possible to have two completely separate projects that happen to share some commits, but neither one obviusly be a fork of the other.